Josh Bell Player Props: Guardians vs. White Sox

 Josh Bell At The Plate

-- Bell has reached base via a hit in 60 games this season (of 93 played), and had multiple hits in 15 of those games.
+- Bell has picked up a hit in 63.8% of his 94 games this season, with multiple hits in 16.0% of those games.

-- In 39.8% of his games this season, Bell has notched at least one RBI.
-In nine of those games (9.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Bell has driven home a run in 37 games this year (39.4%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 20 of 93 games this season, and more than once 3 times.
+- He has scored in 20 games this year (21.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.